 During the 500~ms test runs, both the first and second neurons remain active, firing at similar rates.
 Based on these observations, it can be concluded that the network responds strongly only to the trained target inputs, and rejects the non-trained noise inputs.

-\section{Deployment to Dynap™-SE2}
+\subsection{Deployment to DYNAP™-SE2}

-To successfully deploy an SNN using Rockpool, one needs to first build the network in simulation and optimize it using gradient-based or non-gradient-based methods.
+To deploy an SNN using Rockpool, the network is first defined in simulation and optimized using gradient-based or non-gradient-based methods.
 Rockpool then extracts a computational graph from the optimized network, containing all the necessary parameters for specifying the chip configuration.
 However, the computational graph does not include information about hardware resource allocation, so a mapping procedure is required to cluster the parameters and find a suitable hardware allocation.
-The parameters also need to be quantized since the Dynap-SE2 hardware cannot support floating point precision.
+The parameters also need to be quantized since the DYNAP-SE2 hardware cannot support floating point precision, and converted to bias values to configure the neuron and synapse parameters.
 Finally, the user needs to connect and interface with the chip to deploy the SNN.